-Survey research, which includes face-to-face or telephone interviewing, or self-administered questionnaires (as through the mail or via the Internet), generally has a low cost of participation, since it usually requires only a small amount of subjects' time.
-According to the Common Rule,6 such research is "exempt from review" and does not require written consent, as clarified below.
+Survey Research Survey Research, which includes face-to-face or telephone interview-ing, or self-administered questionnaires (as through the mail or via the In-ternet), generally has a low cost of participation, since it usually requires only a small amount of subjects' time.
+According to the Common Rule, such research is "elempt from review" and does not require written consent, as clarified below.

 2a.
-Survey research is exempt from review if the survey is anonymous or protection of the confidentiality of research subjects is adequately demonstrated,7 and if all other applicable criteria for exempt from review are fulfilled (e.g., research must not involve vulnerable populations8 or put subjects at more than minimal risk).
+Survey research is exempt from review if the survey is anony or protection of the confidentiality of research subjects is adequately dem-onstrated, and if all other applicable criteria for exempt from review are fulfilled (e.g., research must not involve vulnerable populations# or put subjects at more than minimal risk).

 2b.
-For research that is exempt from IRB review, human subjects responding to a survey are automatically considered to have given informed consent.

-In order to qualify for a default waiver of written consent as per policy item 2b, an exemption form5 must be presented to the IRB showing that:

-i) human subjects will be informed of all applicable elements of consent prior to responding to the survey; and ii) all criteria for "exempt from review" are fulfilled.
+For research that is exempt from IRB review, human subjects re-sponding to a survey are automatically considered to have given informed tane and item 2b, an exemption form must be presented to the IRB showing that: i) human subjects will be informed of all applicable elements of consent prior to responding to the survey; and ii) all criteria for "exempt from review" are fulfilled.